 CUT OFFS as follows:

-• PLEASE CARRY WISELY because there are 2 nine-mile stretches between aid on the Divide.
+PLEASE CARRY WISELY because there is a 10 mile and a 9 mile stretch between aid on the Divide.
 Carry a lot and be ready for anything.
 You must be out of the aid station at the published cut-off time, to the second according to the race clock.
 Please note these cut-offs before you send in your entry, because they’ll be strictly enforced for your safety!
 No refunds for those who miss cut-off times!!!
 CHECK IN AND OUT of each aid station.
 We are tracking you by your bib number, so wear your bib with your number very visible from the front.
 Call out your number to the aid station official and make sure you hear confirmation.
 Not being logged in at an aid station is grounds for disqualification.
 Also, there are real safety concerns out there on the course, so you must let an official know if you drop.

 CREWS AND SPECTATORS are allowed at Williams Creek (mile 14.7), Slumgullion (mile 40), and, of course, the finish.
 The Slumgullion Aid Station is small and often crowded.
 Please monitor your runner's progress from the Start/Finish and show up at Slumgullion shortly before your runner is expected.
 Crews may aid runners only within one hundred yards of the aid stations.
 No dogs allowed at the aid stations (or, for that matter, on the course, unless mandated for a medical condition).
 Also, please park off the roads and drive at the speed limit.
 Hinsdale Sheriff’s officers will stop you for going five over, especially in town.